Eqliphex/code-quality-book-and-tips/README.md

    *

 # Discussions
+## 9 points to consider when making good software
 * Source [Quora](https://www.quora.com/What-are-some-good-books-about-code-quality) - Satyendra (Satya) Kondagari
   1. **Understand the Functional requirements** very well..
 Even though you code great, you will still have issues, if some of the      requirements are NOT understood properly.
   2. Discuss and **finalize the Non-functional requirements** too.
 For example : concurrent uses , peak days of usage of application, performance related discussions etc.